akkisagiraju/akkisagiraju.github.io/content/blogs/005-june-2022/index.md

 I also started enjoying working with Django.
 I have mostly been a frontend engineer so far and writing Python code is more pleasant than I thought.

-It was in this June I had gone out the most in the last couple of years both with friends back in my hometown and in Bangalore.
+It was in this June I had gone out the most this year both with friends back in my hometown and in Bangalore.
 I am glad for that.